gbg4812/TheGame/README.md

 And de Ghost...
 Searches for books to learn how to cast faster spells!

 ## Tooling:
-Mybe the best part is the python script that runs the tests to enshure that a improvement is an improvement.
+Mybe the best part is the python script that runs the tests to enshure that an improvement is an improvement.